top of page

 COLOURBOX4654916.jpg

-Infectious diseases are increasingly untreatable due to the worldwide rise of antibiotic resistance.
+Infectious diseases in animal production are becoming increasingly difficult to treat due to the global rise of antibiotic resistance.
 Developing new non-antibiotic treatments is a priority in both human and veterinary medicine.
-For pigs, antibiotic resistance in swine dysentery (SD) is particularly troubling.
-SD is caused by a highly contagious spirochete Brachyspira hyodysenteriae, which colonizes the colon of young pigs to cause colitis and severe hemorrhagic diarrhea.
+In pigs, antibiotic resistance in swine dysentery (SD) is particularly concerning.
+SD is caused by a highly contagious spirochete, Brachyspira hyodysenteriae, which colonizes the colon of young pigs, leading to mucohemorrhagic colitis and severe bloody diarrhea.
 Without treatment, mortality can reach 30% in naturally infected herds.
-SD is a concerning animal welfare problem for the pork industry, causing decreased production, increased treatment costs and culling of infected animals.
-Antibiotics largely eliminated B. hyodysenteriae in the 1990s, but antimicrobial resistance has recently caused its resurgence.
-Current treatments still rely on large amounts of antibiotics that exacerbate resistance, so new therapies stand to greatly benefit the pork industry.
-Developing new treatments requires an understanding of host immune responses, which remain largely unknown in SD.
+SD poses significant animal welfare concerns for the pork industry, resulting in reduced production, increased treatment costs, and the culling of infected animals.
+Antibiotics largely eliminated B. hyodysenteriae in the 1990s; however, the emergence of antimicrobial resistance has recently led to its resurgence.
+Current treatments still depend on large amounts of antibiotics, which worsen resistance; thus, new therapies could significantly benefit the pork industry.
+Developing such treatments requires understanding the host immune responses, which remain largely unknown in SD.

 Other Projects